 Castle Gate Mine #2 opened in 1912 in a side canyon east of Castle Gate on Willow Creek, about a mile to the northeast of Castle Gate.
 It was soon was found to have the finest coal in the region.
 The coal to the tipple traveled over a 5,300-foot long electric haulage tram pulled by an electric 15-ton General Electric mine locomotive to Castle Gate.

 In 1914 the company town of Castle Gate was incorporated.
 The Utah Fuel Company owned the land, homes, and all of the businesses.
 All purchases by employees for goods and supplies had to be made at the company-owned Wasatch Store.
 In 1916, a new school was built for grades one through nine.
 The high school students traveled ten miles south to Price.
 Over time, Castle Gate also boasted a hospital, amusement hall, boarding house, saloon, two churches, a hotel, a meat market, confectionery, and a baseball field.

 In 1918, the Denver & Rio Grande Railroad sold its stock in the Utah Fuel Company.

 In 1922 Castle Gate No. 3 was opened.
 It was located between Castle Gate and the Bear Canyon Mine to the north and was the first vertical shaft coal mine in Utah.

-The force of the explosions were so powerful that heavy mining equipment, telephone poles, and coal cars were blown from the entrance of the mine across the canyon nearly a mile away.
+The force of the explosions was so powerful that heavy mining equipment, telephone poles, and coal cars were blown from the mine entrance across the canyon nearly a mile away.
 Inside the mine, rails were twisted, roof supports were destroyed, and the tunnels were caved in.

 Scores of people came from the neighboring towns to render aid and offer support.
 One of these men, the leader of the rescue crew, died from carbon monoxide inhalation while attempting to reach the victims shortly after the explosion.